NeighborTechs

 Low Voltage Cabling for Business: What You Need to Know in 2026

-March 25, 20266 min readBy NeighborTechs Team
+March 25, 20269 min readBy NeighborTechs Team

 Low voltage cabling is the backbone of every modern business.
 From internet and phones to security cameras and access control — it all runs on structured cabling.
+Whether you're building out a new office, expanding a warehouse, or upgrading aging infrastructure, understanding your cabling options saves you money and prevents headaches down the road.

 What Is Low Voltage Cabling?

-• Ethernet (Cat5e, Cat6, Cat6a) — data and internet
+• Ethernet (Cat5e, Cat6, Cat6a) — data and internet connectivity

-• Fiber optic — high-speed long-distance data
+• Fiber optic (single-mode, multi-mode) — high-speed long-distance data

-• Speaker wire — audio systems
+• Speaker wire — audio and paging systems

 Cat5e vs Cat6 vs Cat6a: Which Do You Need?